influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.2/introduction/getting_started.md

 # The Old Chronograf

 Users can continue to use the deprecated, closed source Chronograf product (versions 0.4 through 1.0).
-The documentation is available under `Chronograf Versions` in the left hand navigation bar.
+The documentation is available under `Chronograf Versions` at the bottom of the the left navigation bar.